 - The minimum lead time (unless waived by the Assistant Dean/Director on the Rose Hill Campus or Director on the Lincoln Center Campus) from the date of consultation will be three (3) weeks, with additional lead time if large audiences are anticipated.
 Prior to the time that a space reservation is approved or a contract prepared, the student organization should submit a speaker reservation form/the following information to the Office for Student Involvement with the following information:

 - The exact amount of the speaker’s fee and expenses, if any, and the confirmed source of funding.

 - Where applicable, the name, address, and representative of the booking agency.

 - A biographical sketch of the speaker and a brief description of the speaker’s topic or subject area.

 - Endorsement of the invitation by the officers of the sponsoring organization, and by the organization’s faculty advisor or other faculty members who have been consulted.

-- A Fordham University contract relating to the appearance of the guest speaker must be signed by the Senior Vice President for Student Affairs, or his/her designee.
+- A Fordham University contract relating to the appearance of the guest speaker must be signed by the Interim Vice President for Student Affairs, or his/her designee.